 Personal Capital Cash

-In June 2019, Personal Capital announced Personal Capital Cash.
+Personal Capital recently announced Personal Capital Cash.
 This is a cash management account, and it acts like a high yield savings account.

-As of June 13, 2019, the Personal Capital Cash account yields 2.30% APY - which is a very compelling offer.
+The Personal Capital Cash account yields 1.55% APY - which is a very compelling offer.
 The account is also FDIC insured, and since it's a cash management account, there are no transaction limits on deposits or withdrawals.

 Check Out Personal Capital

 Don't just take my word for it - see for yourself.
 Just like Mint, Personal Capital is free.
 It only takes a matter of minutes to input your bank logins and get your data live.
 Personal Capital even advertises it will take just 29 seconds if you have one account to add.